 Entries for next year’s fellowship will open mid 2020.

-The Philip Parsons Fellowship is given to an early career playwright with a strong and unique theatrical voice.
-The Fellowship is an integral part of Belvoir’s ongoing artistic development activities and commitment to new Australian work.
+The Philip Parsons Fellowship has been given to an early career playwright with a strong and unique theatrical voice.
+The Fellowship has been an integral part of Belvoir’s ongoing artistic development activities and commitment to new Australian work.

-The Philip Parsons Fellowship attracts the highest calibre of young Australian playwrights.
+Historically, the Philip Parsons Fellowship has attracted the highest calibre of young Australian playwrights.
 Many Fellowship recipients have developed commissions that have been highly acclaimed.
 Productions include Is This Thing On? by Zoë Coombs Marr, The Seed by Kate Mulvany and The Great Fire by Kit Brookman.

-Applicants for the Philip Parsons Fellowship for Early-Career Playwrights must be in the first eight years of their professional practice and must either live in New South Wales or have had their work presented in New South Wales in the last 24 months.
+Applicants for the Philip Parsons Writers Lab for Early-Career Playwrights must be in the first eight years of their professional practice and must either live in New South Wales or have had their work presented in New South Wales in the last 24 months.

-Entries for the Philip Parsons Fellowship are currently closed.
+Entries for the Philip Parsons Fellowship are now open.